 Another type of sound that chinchillas are capable of making is called the decoy sound.
 This happens when the animal is searching for something or wants to have it.
 You might hear this sound when the chin is begging for a snack, for example, or when he or she wants to be taken out of the cage.

-Other sounds that chins make reflect their protest, when they have to go into defence mode, or when they have to ask for them not to be hurt.
+Other sounds that chins make reflect their protest, when they have to go into defense mode, or when they have to ask for them not to be hurt.
 They are also quite lovable and will make a typical sound when they miss their companion.
 Males or females can make sounds looking for each other when one of them has gone to see what else there is to chew on in their environment.